debezium/container-images/README.md

 # License

 The Dockerfiles, scripts, and other files in this Git repository are licensed under the [MIT license](https://opensource.org/licenses/MIT).
-However, the resulting Docker images contain software licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) and other licenses (see specific Docker images for details).
+However, the resulting container images contain software licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) and other licenses (see specific container images for details).

 # Tutorial for running Debezium with Docker